-Dystonia is a condition in which involuntary muscle contractions cause a person to twist, turn, or remain in an unusual position.
-They are often patterned and repetitive.
+Dystonia is a movement disorder in which involuntary muscle contractions cause a person to twist, turn, or remain in unusual positions.
+These spasms are often patterned and repetitive.
+The condition may affect one part of the body, adjacent regions, or the entire body.

 Dystonia can be categorized in many different ways, usually by clinical characteristics or underlying cause.
 A typical categorization includes the extent of involvement: